 The canal stretches from the city centre towards Sharpness for 16.5 miles.
 This has a towpath along the bank, so is a great place to walk from the city.
 The canal has some historical buildings towards the city end, including Llanthony Secunda Priory and some old historical warehouses.
 The canal is great for nature spotting, including viewing many species of birds.

-Alney Island & River Severn
+Alney Island & River Severn Walks

-Another Quick walk from the city centre is crossing past the shops on Westgate Island then at Westgate Bridge, head upstream on the River Severn into a park with a boating lake.
+Another Quick walk from the city centre is crossing past the shops on Westgate Island.
+Then at Westgate Bridge, head upstream on the River Severn into a park with a boating lake.
 The lake is a nice place to enjoy lunch or you could venture under the railway viaduct into some very nice meadowland.